LiukDiihMieu/mlreview_notebooks/README.md

 # mlreview_notebooks

+This forked repo aims to make the original codes updated and more readable.
 This repo contains Jupyter notebooks associated with the review article:

 ## A high-bias, low-variance introduction to Machine Learning for physicists